Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - [ ] multilevel
 - [x] hierarchical

-`Hybrid inheritance is a composition of multiple and hierarchical inheritances`
+_NOTE_: Hybrid inheritance is a composition of multiple and hierarchical inheritances

 #### Q22.
 A language that does not support polymorphism but supports classes is considered what?